Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: An application to codimension-one subgroups

 \begin{proof}[Proof of Corollary \ref{corcodim}.]
-Let $J$ be a hyperplane whose stabiliser is finitely-generated and has uniformly finite height.
-Because the action is essential, $H= \mathrm{stab}(J)$ is a codimension-one subgroup according to \cite[§ 3.3]{MR1347406}, and we know that $H$ satisfies the bounded packing property according to \cite[Theorem 3.2]{packing}.
+Let $J$ be a hyperplane whose stabiliser is finitely generated and has uniformly finite height.
+Because the action is essential, $H= \mathrm{stab}(J)$ is a codimension-one subgroup according to \cite[\S 3.3]{MR1347406}, and we know that $H$ satisfies the bounded packing property according to \cite[Theorem 3.2]{packing}.
 Thus, the conclusion follows directly from Proposition \ref{codim}. \end{proof}

 \begin{question} If the subgroup of Proposition \ref{codim} does not satisfy the bounded packing property, does the conclusion still hold? \end{question}